bhargavakrishnakobaku/bhargavakrishnakobaku/README.md

 # 💫 About Me:
 I'm currently  looking for a job <br>I am Bhargava Krishna Kobaku<br>I did my studies in B.Tech - Computer Science and Engineering at Dr M.G.R.
-Educational Research Institute of Technology <br>I have  good communication skills in Telugu, English, Hindi, and Tamil <br>Im Good at HTML, CSS, JAVA and Mysql <br>I do  travel in mountains , beaches
+Educational Research Institute of Technology <br>I have  good communication skills in Telugu, English, Hindi, and Tamil <br>Im Good at cybersecurit , Nmap , burp suite  and Mysql <br>I do  travel in mountains , beaches

 ## 🌐 Socials: